ocamllabs/ocamllabs-www/_posts/2017-05-26-JbuilderDemo.md

 **Automatic Discovery**

-This feature is imported from Jenga, means that you never need to specify where the libraries/executables are.
+This feature is imported from Jenga and means that you never need to specify where the libraries/executables are.
 This means that it's very easy to re-organise projects, as it simply requires renaming the directories.
 The system applies the same process to local and installed files, which supports multi-project development.

 **Build Contexts**